 Monitor flickers refer to repeated changes in monitor light intensity.
 It is caused by several factors including but not limited to voltage fluctuations.
 Reducing flicker minimizes eye strain and headaches.
 ThinkVision monitors allow users to use high frequency display modes that can effectively reduce flicker.

 Low Blue Light

 Concerns on blue light affecting eye health have risen over the years.
 Blue light have wavelength between 300 nm to 500 nm.
-T24i-30 is a monitor with the low blue light panel that reduces blue light emissions by hardware solution.
+The monitors have a factory setting that reduces blue light emissions.